 We held a seminar on 4 May with representatives from the sector to discuss the future of postgraduate provision.
 The programme and delegate list and a note of the event are attached below.

 In late 2012, we visited a sample of seven universities to discuss their approaches to postgraduate provision.
 This note summarises those discussions, which provided a valuable input into HEFCE’s postgraduate policy.

-The information needs of postgraduate taught students are a key part of our more co-ordinated approach to policy and funding in this area.
-And we invite institutions to work with us on research to help meet these needs.
+Supporting the information needs of postgraduate taught students is a key part of our coordinated approach to policy in this area.

 Further information is available from Emma Creasey, Higher Education Policy Advisor, e-mail firstname.lastname@example.org, tel 0117 931 7225.